-We believe that all our students and employees are entitled to be treated with dignity and respect and to be free from unlawful discrimination, victimisation, bullying, or any form of harassment.
+We believe that all our students and employees are entitled to be treated with dignity and respect and to be free from discrimination, victimisation, bullying, or any form of harassment.
 This is set out in the University's policy, Dignity and Respect for Students and Staff of the University of Bath: Policy and Procedure for Dealing with Complaints (below).

 This policy and procedure applies to all staff, students and third parties (e.g. contractors to the University).
+University of Bath launched an online Report and Support tool, where all staff, students, and visitors can report discrimination, misconduct, harassment or assault by using this tool.
+You can report anonymously or get support from an adviser.